 California State University, Fullerton is approved, by the Bureau for Private Postsecondary and Vocational Education of the Department of Consumer Affairs, for the training of veterans and eligible persons under provisions of Title 38, United States Code.
 All students seeking veterans' benefits must have a degree or credential objective.
+Information about certification can be found at fullerton. edu/vacertification.

-At the end of each term, any WU (withdrawal unauthorized) grades that are assigned will be reported to the Veterans Administration in the same manner as a W (withdrawal) is, which may result in a repayment requirement.
+At the end of each term, any WU (withdrawal unauthorized) grades that are assigned will be reported to the Veterans Administration in the same manner as a W (withdrawal) is, which may result in the student needing to repay a portion of veterans benefits received for the semester.
 Once this information is reported and you receive correspondence from the VA, you may be given the opportunity to present mitigating circumstances, if any.
-In addition, withdrawing or adding a class after certification may affect veterans' benefits.
+In addition, withdrawing or adding a class after certification has occurred may affect eligibility for benefits.

 Final grades for a semester may result in a student being placed on academic probation.
-Once probation is noted on the student records, the student's will be placed on warning.
-If after the following two consecutive terms, the student's academic progress remains below graduation requirements that cause him/her to remain on academic probation, the student will not be certified for VA educational benefits.
-Certification will resume when the student is no longer on academic probation.
+Once probation is noted on the student records, the students will be placed on warning.
+If after the following two consecutive terms, the student's academic progress remains below graduation requirements that will cause him/her to remain on academic probation, the student will not be certified for VA educational benefits.
+Certification will resume the semester after the student is no longer on academic probation.